 Jane O’Mahony is the Office Administrator, providing administrative support for all of the Office programs.
 She oversees the Office’s financial and HR related matters, in addition to contributing to any event planning and scheduling.
 Jane joined NYU in 2004 and previously worked with the Facilities & Construction Management and Energy Engineering teams.
 Her studies include Liberal Arts, Horticulture and Horticulture Therapy.

 Nicholas Liu-Sontag is the Manager of Sustainability, helping to develop and implement NYU’s sustainability programs and commitments.
 He brings a background in buildings and energy to his work in advancing NYU’s mission to create healthier, more comfortable, and lower impact spaces for the NYU community.
-Nicholas has five years of experience in the energy engineering and passive house fields.
+Nicholas has seven years of experience in the energy engineering and passive house fields.
 He has a B.A. in Environmental Studies from Skidmore College and he is a Certified Energy Manager, Certified Passive House Consultant and LEED Green Associate.

 Sophie Golomb is the Manager of Sustainability, overseeing the Office's outreach, engagement programs, and communications.
 She supervises the NYU EcoReps program, coordinates events and university-wide initiatives, and helps to spread awareness of sustainability throughout the NYU community.
 She has a B.A. in Anthropology and Studio Art from Brandeis University and an M.A. in Environmental Conservation Education from NYU Steinhardt.